 APT Views for Band 1, 2, 3, 4 and 6

 APT Members are also kindly invited to provide their views or positions on the issues/topics under Section 2 of this report, as appropriate.
 In particular, if there is a desire to further develop APT Views or Positions on particular issues/topics, please clear indicate it to the AI coordinator during the consultation.

+There are some contributions for Band 1 to identify 3300-3400 MHz for IMT in Region 1 with no additional conditions to protect incumbent services, or to identify IMT for certain countries in existing footnote.
+APT Members are kindly requested to notice the situation and, if needed, to indicate if there is a need to further coordinate this issue during APT coordination meetings.
+Or those APT Members could also attend the SWG4A2 DG 3GHz meeting to raise their concern directly.

 Note: Coordinators are encouraged to conduct informal consultation with interested APT Members on the issues/topics under no. 2 and inform the outcomes of consultation to the Coordination Meeting.
 Coordinators can also organize coordination meetings on the respective agenda items whenever necessary.